-- 8.16.10 Intervention may be necessary to separate dangerous activities from areas where people are exercising coastal access rights.
-The need for intervention will depend on: - the nature of the risk and to what extent people can be expected to take account of it without further management; - the patterns and levels of public access and the availability of a safe and accessible route through or around the area of risk. - 8.16.11 Beach managers sometimes informally 'zone' recreational activities that might put others at risk such as horse riding and land yachting so that there are safer parts of the beach where people can go if they do not want to watch or participate.
-Further intervention is unlikely to be necessary provided these arrangements are working effectively.
-Alignment solutions - 8.16.12 Where it is already known during the preparation of our initial proposals to the Secretary of State that the land will be used for such activities we will discuss the requirements with the occupier and/or event manager.
+- 8.15.12 Where it is already known during the preparation of our initial recommendations to the Secretary of State that the land will be used for such activities we will discuss the requirements with the occupier and/or event manager.
 It may be possible to make simple adjustments to the route of the trail which take account of any regular use of the land for these purposes without any significant effect on the public interest in having access to the coast, or we may provide an alternative route at times when events are taking place.
-The discussions will also inform our use of the discretion to propose spreading room on the landward side of the trail, in accordance with the criteria in section 4.8. - 8.16.13 Land seaward of the trail will automatically qualify as spreading room unless it is excepted land or subject to access exclusions, as will other land of specific coastal land types see section 4.8.
-Where this raises concerns in relation to these types of activity we will consider whether it is necessary to use either informal management or directions to address them. - 8.16.14 It will also be possible to reassess the trail or extent of spreading room where necessary in connection with an event and other temporary use that could not be foreseen at the time when we prepared our initial proposals to the Secretary of State.
-Informal management techniques - 8.16.15 Depending on the nature of the event or activity, it may be possible to hold it at a time when few members of the public are expected to visit.
-We will discuss this possibility with the organiser where appropriate. - 8.16.16 Clear way-marking of the trail and any other preferred routes around the affected area may be sufficient to avoid danger or disruption while the event or activity is taking place.
-Signs and barriers may also be used in addition to steer visitors away from areas where they might cause disruption or be in danger. - 8.16.17 People are more likely to respond to signs in combination with other communication techniques, for example a steward who can explain what is happening and request cooperation. - Directions to restrict or exclude access - 8.16.18 The solutions described above may be sufficient to prevent significant disruption or danger.
-Directions may be used for land management purposes or to prevent danger to the public where: - other solutions are unavailable; or - we conclude that they are likely to be insufficient or they prove to be so in practice. - 8.16.19 Directions for land management reasons are most likely to be necessary where there is charge for entry to an event, or when land is being used for a private function.
-Where necessary they are likely to exclude access from the area being used for the event.
+The discussions will also inform our use of the discretion to recommend spreading room on the landward side of the trail, in accordance with the criteria in section 4.7. - 8.15.13 Land seaward of the trail will automatically qualify as spreading room unless it is excepted land or subject to access exclusions, as will other land of specific coastal land types see section 4.7.
+Where this raises concerns in relation to these types of activity we will consider whether it is necessary to use either informal management or directions to address them. - 8.15.14 It will also be possible to reassess the trail or extent of spreading room where necessary in connection with an event and other temporary use that could not be foreseen at the time when we prepared our initial recommendations to the Secretary of State.

+- 8.15.15 Depending on the nature of the event or activity, it may be possible to hold it at a time when few members of the public are expected to visit.
+We will discuss this possibility with the organiser where appropriate. - 8.15.16 Clear way-marking of the trail and any other preferred routes around the affected area may be sufficient to avoid danger or disruption while the event or activity is taking place.

+Signs and barriers may also be used in addition to steer visitors away from areas where they might cause disruption or be in danger.

+8.15.17 People are more likely to respond to signs in combination with other communication techniques, for example a steward who can explain what is happening and request cooperation.